-Seniority is herein defined as an employee's length of continuous full-time service in a BED position represented by the IBEW, less any adjustments due to layoffs or other breaks in service caused by termination of seniority specified in Section 6.2.
+Seniority is herein defined as an employee's length of continuous full-time service in a Department position represented by the Union, less any adjustments due to layoffs or other breaks in service caused by termination of seniority specified in Section 6.2.
 Initial probationary employees shall have no seniority rights during such period.
-If retained as a regular employee, seniority shall date from his/her first date of continuous employment.
+If retained as a regular employee, seniority shall date from their first date of continuous employment.